Talkspace

-Talkspace is an online and mobile therapy company based in New York City.
-It was founded by Oren and Roni Frank in 2012.
-Talkspace users have access to licensed therapists through the website or mobile app on iOS and Android.
-Talkspace has made questionable claims about its effectiveness, compromised user privacy, posted fake reviews to improve its rating in an app store, and uses freelance therapists of uncertain qualifications.
+Talkspace, Inc. is an American company that provides online and mobile therapy services.
+Founded in 2012 by Oren and Roni Frank, Talkspace connects users with licensed therapists and psychiatrists through web and mobile platforms.
+The service offers communication through text, audio, and video messaging, as well as live video sessions in some cases.
+The company is headquartered in New York City.

+The effectiveness of text therapy and the company's business practices have been criticized.

 History

 Talkspace was founded in 2012 by Roni and Oren Frank.
 The company was conceived after a transformative experience in couples therapy that saved their marriage.
 The results of psychotherapy were so meaningful for Roni Frank that, wanting to share it with others, she chose to pursue a master's degree in psychoanalysis and psychotherapy.

 Talkspace began as a group therapy platform, but has evolved to a company offering online psychotherapy from licensed therapists.
-Talkspace introduced Unlimited Messaging Therapy in 2014, providing users text messaging with a therapist on the Talkspace website or mobile app.
-Clients and therapists can also send audio and video messages on the platform or schedule live video sessions.

-In February 2015, the therapy platform was expanded to include couples therapy.
-As of July 2016, real-time voice and video calls are available during therapy sessions.

 In May 2015, Talkspace raised $9.5 million from Spark Capital and SoftBank.
 In June 2016, the company raised $15 million from Norwest Venture Partners.

-In addition to reporting on a nationwide uptick in demand for psychotherapy, Talkspace saw requests for therapy appointments triple in the wake of the 2016 presidential election, with increases seen across demographic groups, but were particularly high for minorities.
-According to a study conducted in partnership with HealthMap researchers at Boston Children's Hospital, a quarter of Talkspace users polled reported feeling “very stressed.”
-In 2018, Talkspace hired Neil Leibowitz, MD, JD, as its Chief Medical Officer.
+In addition to reporting on a nationwide increase in demand for psychotherapy, Talkspace saw requests for therapy appointments triple in the wake of the 2016 presidential election, with increases seen across demographic groups, but were particularly high for minorities.
+According to a study conducted in partnership with HealthMap researchers at Boston Children's Hospital, a quarter of Talkspace users polled reported feeling "very stressed".
+In 2018, Talkspace hired Neil Leibowitz as its chief medical officer.

 In September 2017, the company raised $31 million from a Series C round led by Qumra Capital.
 In August 2019, the company raised $50 million Series D funding and entered into a partnership with Optum.